-The Athletic Training Track is beginning the transition to a CAAHEP (Commission for the Accreditation of Allied Health Professionals) accredited Athletic Training Education Program (ATEP).
-The original Athletic Training Track was designed to prepare and gualify students for the NATABOC (National Athletic Trainers Association Board of Certification) exam, through the internship route.
-The profession of athletic training and the professional education of athletic training students have recently undergone significant change.
-Both the internship route and the curriculum route to NATABOC certification have been eliminated, and, effective January 1, 2004, the sole route to certification will be through CAAHEP-accredited education programs.
+The Athletic Training Major is currently in candidacy for accreditation by the the Commission on Accreditation of Allied Health Programs (CAA-HEP).
+The original Athletic Training track (listed below as Track B) was designed to prepare and qualify students for the NATABOC (National Athletic Trainers Association Board of Certification) exam, through the internship route.
+Both the internship and the curriculum routes to NATABOC certification have been eliminated effective January 1, 2004, the sole route to certification will be through CAAHEP-accredited education programs.
+The Athletic Training Track B is available only to those students who will, prior to January 1, 2004, a) graduate from ULV, b) meet all eligibility requirements for the NATABOC, and c) take the NATABOC exam.
+All other students will be required to apply for, and be accepted into, the new Athletic Training Major.